PrestaShopCorp/nestjs-context/README.md

 1. A custom string or numeric value (fex: 35)
 2. A path inside the request (fex: "body.id")
-3. A callback that will receive the request as argument
+3. A callback that will receive the request and the setValues as arguments
 4. A provider implementing [IContextPropertyProvider](./src/interfaces/context-property-provider.interface.ts).
-   Provider::get will be called to build the value, passing request and property key as arguments to it.
+   Provider::get will be called to build the value, passing request, property key and setValues as arguments to it

-As possible values are LIFO, if the last value was null or undefined the context will try with the previous one, and so successively
+As possible values are LIFO, if the last value was null or undefined the context will try with the previous one, and so successively.
+You can manually set values into context calling "Context::setValue": set values will take precedence over any other declared possible values.
+You can also set a value for the current request using the last argument (setValues, which is a Map) passed to callbacks (3.) and providers (4.).

 ### Using the @BuildDto decorator